Common topic

 Applying on enhanced Immigration Online

-From 18 August 2025, international student visa applications are moving to Immigration New Zealand’s enhanced Immigration Online system.
+On 18 August 2025, international student visa applications moved to Immigration New Zealand’s enhanced Immigration Online system.

-International student visa applications moving to enhanced Immigration Online
+International student visa applications moving to enhanced immigration online

 Processing during peak periods

 For the best chance of getting a visa on time for study, applicants should apply at least three months before they intend to travel.
+Applicants can apply earlier if they have all the required documentation.
+For early applications we may ‘approve in principle’ (AIP), enabling the student to book travel and confirm study arrangements.
+We then grant the visa closer to the study start date, provided the AIP conditions are met.

 Student visa wait times